Tabletop RPG advice for little dragons

 Paladin

-Much like Fighters, Paladins have access to light, medium, and heavy armor and can easily be built with either Strength or Dexterity.
-Generally, either max out Strength and go with heavy armor, or max out Dexterity and go with light armor.
+Much like Fighters, Paladins have access to light, medium, and heavy armor and work with either Strength or Dexterity.
+Generally, either max Strength and go with heavy armor or max out Dexterity and go with light armor.
 If you want to take the Medium Armor Master feat, though, medium armor can outpace light armor for Dexterity-based Fighters.

 Ranger